digst/OIOIDWS.Net/readme.txt

 	- Digst.OioIdws.Rest.Examples.ServerAndASCombined: Example on how to run the WSP/Server in the REST variant of OIOIDWS where the AS is running in the same process	.
 	- Digst.OioIdws.Rest.Examples.ServerAndASCombinedNuget: Same as Digst.OioIdws.Rest.Examples.ServerCombined but based on the latest public available NuGet package.
 	- Digst.OioIdws.Rest.Examples.Server: Example on how to run the WSP/Server in the REST variant of OIOIDWS.
 	- Digst.Oioidws.WscBootstrapExample: Example on how to run the WSC/Client in the SOAP variant of OIOIDWS in the bootstrap token scenario.
+It shows how to build a small SAML 2.0 Service Provider (SP) that also acts as a Web Service Consumer (WSC).
+It requires the Digst.OioIdws.WspExample to be up and running.
+See [OIO-BTP] for more information on configuring the SP to recieve bootstrap tokens.
+Note that when running the bootstrap scenario, the end-users’ identity is what the WSP sees, whereas in the signature scenario, it is the identity of the WSC that is seen by the WSP.
+The following things are already setup but is relevant to know when setting up your own combined SP/WSC in production:
+		- The "urn:liberty:disco:2006-08:DiscoveryEPR" needs to be part of the RequestedAttributes in the SP metadata that is registered in the IdP.
+This informs the IdP to return a bootstrap token.
+		- The SP and WSC must be registered with the same certificate in the NemLog-in administration module.
 	- Digst.OioIdws.WscExample: Example on how to run the WSC/Client in the SOAP variant of OIOIDWS in the signature case scenario.
+It requires the Digst.OioIdws.WspExample to be up and running.
 	- Digst.OioIdws.WscExampleNuGet: Same as Digst.OioIdws.WscExample but based on the latest public available NuGet package.
 	- Digst.OioIdws.WscJavaExample: Example on how to run the WSC/Client in the SOAP variant of OIOIDWS in the signature case scenario against a Java WSP/Server.
 Requires that a Java WSP/Server is up and running.
 Checkout OIOIDWS.Java on how to do that.
 	- Digst.OioIdws.WspExample: Example on how to run the WSP/Server in the SOAP variant of OIOIDWS.